hamlet-io/docs/docs/getting-started/create-cmdb.md

     [?] audit log offline days [90]:
     ```

-    Enter the details as requested and a new directory will be created in your cmdb called **accounts**
+    Enter the details as requested and a new directory will be created in your CMDB called **accounts**.

     ```bash
     tree  ~/hamlet_hello/mycmdb